Spinal ependymomas are the most common spinal cord tumor overall, seen both in adult and pediatric population.

 A complete curative excision may be achieved in approximately 50% of cases.
 In those patients, the 5-year survival rate is approximately 85%.
 In patients who are not able to achieve complete resection, the 5-year survival rate is approximately 57%.
 Recurrence is rare following complete excision 6.

-Although metastatic spread is rare, the most common sites for metastases include the retroperitoneum and lymph nodes.
+Although metastatic spread is rare, the most common sites for metastases include the retroperitoneum, lymph nodes, and lungs 5.

 - most common spinal cord tumor in children